chrisjfrias/tidydata/CodeBook.md

 The data set type is passed into this function.
 For the function to work properly, the input can only be "train" or "test".

-There are three variable names that contain the names for the X_z.txt, y_z.txt, and the subject_z.txt files.
+There are three variable  that contain the names for the X_z.txt, y_z.txt, and the subject_z.txt files.
 - XFile
 - YFile
 - SFile